sap-tutorials/Tutorials/tutorials/haas-dm-access-cross-container-schema/haas-dm-access-cross-container-schema.md

 ![user provided service](cc.png)

-> ##Note:  You can use the Command Line Interface instead of the graphical tools.
-The sample command for this to prompt for each of the values would be
+> You can use the Command Line Interface instead of the graphical tools.
+The sample command for this to prompt for each of the values would be:
 > ```ssh
 > cf cups CC_ACCESS -p  "user","password","tags","schema"
 > ```